The Impact of Dreamachine

 Hear from our participants

-Each location that presented Dreamachine in 2022 has its own unique story.
-Our venues were chosen for the historic role they played in their communities, often as formerly public buildings that brought people together.
-The collection of unexpected, unconventional and strikingly distinct spaces we reimagined included a public market, a temple, a church and an ice rink.
-Bringing a cultural experience to four otherwise underused city centre spaces positively impacted the surrounding communities.
-Rather than present the work in established museums or galleries, we supported local independents to produce a site-specific programme - breathing new life into dormant spaces and supporting their future capital renovations.
+Each location which has hosted Dreamachine to date has its own unique story.
+Our venues are chosen for the historic role they play in their communities, often as formerly public buildings that bring people together.
+The collection of unexpected, unconventional and strikingly distinct spaces we have reimagined so far includes a public market, a temple, a church and an ice rink.
+Bringing a cultural experience to otherwise underused city centre spaces positively impacts the surrounding communities.
+Rather than present the work solely in established museums or galleries, we support local independents to produce site-specific programmes - breathing new life into dormant spaces and supporting their future capital renovations.

 A brand new collaboration, our award-winning interdisciplinary team worked with genuine commitment to co-design across the arts, sciences, technology and engineering.
 We brought together Turner Prize-winning artists Assemble, Grammy nominated composer Jon Hopkins, and a team of leading technologists, scientists and philosophers - including two major UK research institutions, the University of Sussex, and the University of Glasgow.
-Together, we worked with a wide range of partners to realise the 2022 programme, including Northern Ireland Science and Edinburgh Science; new, and established, cultural programmes, including Woolwich Works and Edinburgh International Festival; and two Discovery Centres, We the Curious and W5.
+Together, we worked with a wide range of partners to realise the 2022 programme, including Northern Ireland Science and Edinburgh Science, Edinburgh International Festival and the UK Discovery Centre network.
+We are now collaborating with presenting partners and research institutions across the world on our future touring programme.

-We made sustainable choices when constructing and delivering the Dreamachine.
-We used natural materials (wood, paper and wool), sustainably sourced, and minimised waste in production.
-We repurposed or reused materials, purchasing second hand, rather than new, steel.
-We hired local running teams in each city, took public transport, prioritised train travel and minimised flying.
+We've made sustainable choices when constructing and delivering the Dreamachine.
+We use natural materials (wood, paper and wool), sustainably sourced, and minimise waste in production.
+We repurpose or reuse materials, purchasing second hand, rather than new, steel.
+We hire local running teams in each location, prioritise public transport and minimising flying.
 We offset the carbon footprint of our travel, supporting projects around the UK, including the hyper local: South East London Community Energy Co-op, Global Gardens (Cardiff) and Gairdín an Phobail (Belfast), the Beacon Project (Groundwork NI), and Trees for Life, rewilding the Scottish Highlands.
-Together, the contributions from Dreamachine saved over 50 tonnes of CO₂ with a minimum legacy impact of an additional 120 tonnes, supported communities to live sustainably and reduced fuel poverty.
+Together, the contributions from Dreamachine have so far saved over 50 tonnes of CO₂ with a minimum legacy impact of an additional 120 tonnes, supported communities to live sustainably and reduced fuel poverty.

 "One of the most indescribably profound experiences of my life."